openmc-dev/openmc/docs/source/usersguide/processing.rst

 The :ref:`IPython notebook example <notebook_post_processing>` also demonstrates how to plot a mesh tally in two dimensions using the Python API.
-Note, however, that there is also a script distributed with OpenMC, ``openmc-plot-mesh-tally``, that interactive GUI to explore and plot mesh tallies for any scores and filter bins.
+Note, however, that there is also a script distributed with OpenMC, ``openmc-plot-mesh-tally``, that provides an interactive GUI to explore and plot mesh tallies for any scores and filter bins.

 .. image:: ../_images/plotmeshtally.png
    :height: 200px